cecton/blog/content/posts/microphone-amplifier-for-introverts.md

 Linux.
 I don't own a computer on OSX so if someone wants to add their tutorial here, feel free to do send me an email.

-You must probably want to ask me: why not just turn the microphone sensitivity higher.
+You're probably wondering why not just turn the microphone sensitivity higher.
 The problem is that it would capture more surrounding sounds, and those sounds will be louder (depending on your microphone) than the solution proposed here.

 Unfortunately I couldn't find a way to make sensible spectrogram to show the actual difference but I heavily tested this and people do hear a difference.
 I